March 17, 2022

 In general, carbon accounting is still in its early stages, and businesses are just starting to come to grips with the requirements of reporting Scope 3 emissions.
 With rising expectations from consumers, governments and investors, companies are increasingly taking active steps to reduce emissions.
 Some businesses are also considering purchasing carbon offsets with carbon credits for unavoidable emissions in the short term.
 Although purchasing carbon credits is not a long-term solution, it is nevertheless a step towards companies’ climate goals.

 The earlier your business starts carbon accounting, the more competitive you will be in today's market.
 Net0 can help you get ahead of the curve when it comes to carbon accounting, by providing an integrated platform to collect, manage and report your emissions data.
 Carbon credits to purchase carbon offsets from reliable trusted and certified projects are also available directly on the platform.
-In addition, businesses get a certificate for each of the offsets.
 With Net0, businesses can get started quickly and efficiently, and drive their transition to carbon neutrality.

 To comply with laws and regulations it is becoming the norm globally to report scope 1 and 2 emissions at the very least.
 Scope 3 value chain emissions are being reported now amongst value chains that want to decrease their negative environmental impacts and stay competitive where consumers are turning to greener brands.
 Another motivation is that investors have been shifting their resources only to sustainable brands.
-In fact, the demand for ESG investment options has been escalating for years according to a study by the Harvard Business Review.
+In fact, the demand for ESG investment options has been escalating for years and is now becoming a requirement amongst bigger firms and investments.

 Recommended reading: